GoHighLevel/ghl-marketplace-app-template/README.md

 - `/example-api-call`: Makes an example API call to GoHighLevel for a company.
 - `/example-api-call-location`: Makes an example API call to GoHighLevel for a specific location within a company.
 - `/`: Serves the main HTML file and static assets of your web application.
+- `Webhook Handling`: A route (/example-webhook-handler) has been added to handle incoming POST requests, likely for handling webhooks.
+It logs the body of the incoming request.
+You can add it tou your webhook URL section under your app to start receiving requests.

 ## Vue 3 Web Application

 This project includes a Vue 3 web application located in the `ui` folder under the `src` directory.
-The Vue application is designed to be served by the Express.js server.
+The Vue application is designed to be served by the Express.js server.You can use this UI section to build custom pages.
 To work with the Vue 3 application, follow these steps:

 1. Navigate to the `ui` folder: